Frequently Asked Questions

 Events for the week of action will be posted on the Washington, D.C.
 Area Events page.
 Important note: The full list of events for the D.C.
-Area Black Lives Matter Week of Action in Schools has not been finalized.
+Area Black Lives Matter at School Week of Action has not been finalized.

 How do I engage in conversations with people in my network about racial and social justice issues?

 Prior to engaging in conversations with people in your network, you are encouraged to explore some of the suggested readings for educators.

 What does it mean to endorse this week of action?